🇬🇧 UK GUIDE · UPDATED

 Cons

-• ✗ Limited save space for bigger servers
+• ✗ Limited save space for very large servers

-What to look for in a game server host
+What to look for in a UK game server host

-The marketing for game server hosting all looks the same.
-Here is what actually separates a good host from a bad one.
+The marketing for game server hosting all looks the same — every provider claims “high performance,” “instant setup” and “DDoS protection.”
+Here is what actually separates a good UK host from a bad one, and how each factor impacts your players’ experience.

 CPU clock speed